Human Resource And Management

 • Any additional changes to the renovation plan.

-It is always important that before finalizing a property, to conduct a risk assessment.
-Properties which are more prone disasters have more insurance costs as compared to other properties.
+It is always important to conduct a risk assessment before finalizing a property.
+Properties that are more prone to disasters have higher insurance costs than other properties.
 Also, negotiate the incurring value given to you by the contractor.
-For this, it is extremely important to be aware, yourself (Payne, Heath & Gale., 1999).
+For this, it is extremely important to be aware of yourself (Payne, Heath & Gale., 1999).

 It is always advised to consider a time frame of possible risks associated with property damage.
-Skipping the planning process to save time, will affect the proprietor in future.
-Therefore, it is stressed to first take two, three months to just plan out everything before buying a property and fixing the property accordingly.
+Skipping the planning process to save time will affect the proprietor in future.
+Therefore, it is stressed that it first takes two to three months to plan out everything before buying a property and fixing the property accordingly.
 Checks and balances need to be considered when working on property risk assessment (Saunders & Cornett,2003).

 It is always important to consider your insurance coverage.
 It is best to get an actuary to help you conduct a risk assessment.
 The amount of deductibles is another important factor to keep in mind.
 Properties more prone to disasters have high insurance costs.
 Getting in touch with the insurance agency will help to prioritize immediate concerns and how much work needs to be done for future preventive measures (Slovic et al.,1982).